 The AMUN Secretariat is made up of college students, graduate students and professionals from a variety of fields.
-All staff are highly experienced in Model UNing, both as Representatives and staff members at previous AMUN simulations and/or other Model UN Conferences.
-Staff members serve as the equivalent of the United Nations Secretariat, in addition to supervising the activities of the various bodies simulated.
-Secretariat members will chair the Committees/Councils, serve as Rapporteurs and Special Rapporteurs, direct the International Press Delegation and International Court of Justice, and run the Home Government, Delegate Services, Conference Services and Executive Office.
+All staff are highly experienced in Model UNing, both as Representatives and staff members at previous AMUN simulations or other Model UN Conferences.
+Staff members serve as the equivalent of the United Nations Secretariat.
+Secretariat members will chair the Committees/ Councils, serve as Rapporteurs and Special Rapporteurs, direct the International Press Delegation and International Court of Justice, and run the Home Government, Delegate Services, Conference Services and Executive Office.
 Secretariat Members will be able to answer any questions that Representatives or faculty members have about AMUN, or direct them to someone who will be able to answer their questions.
 The Secretariat will also be available at after-hours functions.
 They will encourage all Representatives to move all gatherings to designated areas and to not become disruptive.
 They will intervene with the hotel, when possible, in disputes between the Representatives and the hotel.
 In the interest of an orderly Conference, please follow all directions of Secretariat members.